- There are two types of phyllo: store-bought and homemade.

 - The homemade type is not difficult to make.
 If one can bake bread, one can become accomplished at making phyllo.
 It takes a bit of practice and a bit of patience, but the result is worth it.
-Homemade has a better flavor than store bought, and it has a denser, thicker texture, which is more desirable for savory pies.
+Homemade has a better flavour than store bought, and it has a denser, thicker texture, which is more desirable for savoury pies.

 - The commercial variety is also very good, and very, very convenient, thus widely used.
 It is sold in one pound packages and is available in different thicknesses.

 - Phyllo sheets measure 18" x 14" but can be cut with kitchen shears as required to fit the recipe or pan.
 Phyllo can be bought fresh or frozen.
 Either variety is good, but make sure that you check its expiration date.

 - The thin variety of phyllo, usually labelled #4, is meant to be used for pastries such as baklava.
 Each 1 pound box contains approximately 24 sheets.

 - The thicker variety sometimes referred to as "country phyllo" contains about eight sheets per 1 pound box, and is more suited for savoury cheese and vegetable-filled pies.